MaxHalford/xam/CHEAT_SHEET.md

 - Use under-sampling if there is a lot of data
 - Use over-sampling if there is not a lot of data
+- Alway under/over-sample on the training set.
+Don't apply it on the entire set before doing a train/test split, if you do duplicates will exist between the two sets and the scores will be skewed
+- Instead of predicting a class predict a probability and use a manual threshold to increase/reduce precision and recall as you wish

 ## Timeseries forecasting